estuary/flow/site/docs/reference/Connectors/capture-connectors/sqlserver.md

   * Access to the change tables created as part of the SQL Server CDC process.
   * `SELECT` and `UPDATE` permissions on the watermarks table

-To meet these requirements, follow the steps for the your hosting type.
+To meet these requirements, follow the steps for your hosting type.

 * [Self-hosted SQL Server](#setup-self-hosted-sql-server)
 * [Azure SQL Database](#setup-azure-sql-database)